Creating the Ultimate Guest Wi-Fi Experience: 4 WLAN Design Tips Every Hotel Must Follow

 When you plan an event at your hotel you don’t just throw something together and hope for the best.

-Your hotel’s WLAN design is no different.
+Your hotel’s WiFi design is no different.
 Working with an experienced wireless solutions provider can be the difference between happy guests and dissatisfied guests.

 The latter of which no one in any industry wants!